Welcome to Festival of Trees

 That first year, there were approximately 60 trees for display and sale in the gymnasium of the old Armory off Sunnyside Avenue.
 To everyone's surprise and delight, $47,000 was raised!

-Today, the Festival of Trees is held at the Mountain America Expo Center in Sandy, Utah.
+Today, the Festival of Trees is held at the Mountain America Expo Center in Sandy, Utah. (note: Festival of Trees will not be held at Mountain America Expo Center in 2020).
 Over the years, this beautiful event has blossomed into a festival that spans over 220,000 square feet of display space.

 Over the years, Festival of Trees has been copied many times throughout the United States and Canada.
 However, the Salt Lake City Festival of Trees remains the "granddaddy" of them all.